alexey-tyurin/a2a-double-validation/README.md

    - Install all dependencies from requirements.txt
    - Apply Python 3.10 compatibility patch if needed
    - Start the application
+   - Download Llama Prompt Guard 2 model in local cache, so it can be used in creating Docker image for safeguard

    > **Note**: After Docker installation, you may need to log out and back in for group permissions to take effect.
 If you plan to use Cloud Run deployment, run `gcloud auth login` after the script completes.